 Once you retrace your steps to Prince Henry Cliff Walk, continue following the signs to Gordon Falls.
 The trail meanders through dense bush past a series of lookouts.
 First, you come across Tarpeian Rock.
 It’s an unusual rock formation where layers of ironstone are exposed in wave-like patterns.

-After Tarpeian Rock, the trail descends into the valley and the eucalypt forest gives way to the rainforest.
-The next lookout you come across is as the Olympian Rock.
+After Tarpeian Rock, the trail descends into the valley, and the eucalypt forest gives way to the rainforest.
+The next lookout you come across is the Olympian Rock.
 It’s a pretty impressive lookout perched on the edge of the cliff and enveloped in expansive views of Jamison Valley.